marianopeck/SeasideDynamicVariablesDebugger/README.md

 ## Acknowledgments

-* Thanks to [Max Leske](https://github.com/theseion) for helping me out with the design, code review and ideas
+* To [Max Leske](https://github.com/theseion) for helping me out with the design, code review and ideas.
+* To [Maximiliano Tabacman](https://github.com/mtabacman) for testing and reporting Windows installation issue.

 ## Funding